MicrosoftDocs/msteams-docs/msteams-platform/resources/faqs.md

 <summary><b>One or more users are unable to sign-in using their Microsoft 365 credentials, although most users can sign-in without an issue.
 What would cause this inconsistency?</b></summary>

-Inconsistencies with Users being able to sign-in may be related to the User mapping operation during synchronization.
-Follow the listed steps to resolve this problem:
+Inconsistencies with users being able to sign-in can be related to the user mapping operation during synchronization.
+To resolve the issue, perform the following steps:

+* Validate the Moodle user authentication type is **OpenID**
+* Validate the Moodle **User Name** matches the AAD username
+* Clean up **Token Issue** through [place holder for url] and retry
-**OpenID?** Validate that the Moodle User authentication type is OpenID **User Name?** Validate that the Moodle username matches the AAD username **Token Issue?** Clean up token issues via {moodle_url}/auth/oidc/cleanupoidctokens.php and retry **Permissions?** Validate that Users have permissions to access the Azure application
+* Validate the users have **Permissions** to access the Azure application

 <br>